djoond/djoond.github.io/docs/sql_examples.md

+~ All queries against the AdventureWorksDW2019 database ~

 Sales Manager: "Please give me the top 5 products sold to our resellers ranked by sales amount.
 I'd like this ranking done for both 2021 and 2022"